This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 Allinea Forge (DDT, MAP)¶

-Allinea DDT, is a commercial debugger primarily for debugging parallel MPI or OpenMP programs.
-It also has a support for GPU (CUDA) and Intel Xeon Phi accelerators.
-DDT provides all the standard debugging features (stack trace, breakpoints, watches, view variables, threads etc.) for every thread running as part of your program, or for every process - even if these processes are distributed across a cluster using an MPI implementation.
+Allinea DDT is a commercial debugger primarily for debugging parallel MPI or OpenMP programs.
+It also supports for GPU (CUDA) and Intel Xeon Phi accelerators.
+DDT provides all the standard debugging features (stack trace, breakpoints, watches, view variables, threads, etc.) for every thread running as a part of your program, or for every process - even if these processes are distributed across a cluster using an MPI implementation.

 Compiling Code to Run With DDT¶

 Load all necessary modules to compile the code, for example:

 $ ml intel $ ml impi **or** ml OpenMPI/X.X.X-icc